Capillary/api-documentation/source/includes/_customer.md

 ### Error Codes
 CODE | DESCRIPTION
 ---- | -----------
 8007 | Unable to update.
-The identifier is already registered in the same source 8008 | The new identifier already exists in the same source 8009 | Unable to identify the customer.
-Customer id is invalid 8051 | Same identifier found in other source.
-Merging into the account with user id X
+The identifier is already registered in the same source.
+8008 | The new identifier already exists in the same source.
+8009 | Unable to identify the customer.
+Customer id is invalid.
+8051 | Same identifier found in other source.
+Merging into the account with user id X.
 8053 | Each identifier is registered with a different customer in other source.
-Unable to merge accounts 8053 | Same identifier is registered on other source.
-The account is already merged with user id X 8064 | External id validation failed
+Unable to merge accounts.
+8053 | Same identifier is registered on other source.
+The account is already merged with user id X.
+8064 | External id validation failed.
-8066 |
+8066 | Unable to combine,User id already used in same source.
-8067 |
+8067 | Same customer found in other source.
+The account is already merged with user id X.
-8059 | Unable to push customer to solr
+8059 | Unable to push customer to solr.
-8058 | Invalid mobile number passed in the comm channel 8057 | Invalid email id passed in the comm channel 8056 | Invalid mobile number
+8058 | Invalid mobile number passed in the communication channel.
+8057 | Invalid email id passed in the communication channel.
+8056 | Invalid mobile number.
-8055 | Invalid email id
+8055 | Invalid email id.
-8045 | Account id is not passed
+8045 | Account id is not passed.
-8010 | Comm channel is invalid
+8010 | communication channel is invalid.